 I had high hopes for this.

 Aside from the proprietary blend and the under-dosed key ingredients, I’ve barely even had time to mention the complete lack of betaine, which is a crime in itself.
-Its only saving grace is that it comes in a chunky 600g tub with 30 servings.
+The only saving grace for NO-Xplode is that it comes in a chunky 600g tub with 30 servings.
 However, for the price you’re paying here, you’d do much better to pick up a pre-workout like RedCon1 Total War instead.

-So how does it fare when it goes through my supplement rating system?
+So what score does it get from my supplement rating system?

-Well, like a Nu-Metal album you fondly remember from your childhood, some things are best left in the early 2000’s.
+Well, like those ultra-baggy jeans you fondly remember from your childhood, some things are best left in the early 2000’s.
 Welcome to the one star club, BSN.